Parish Church of the Sacred Heart of Jesus: History

 Construction of Parish Church of the Sacred Heart of Jesus began at the end of the 18th century.
 Residents of Laranjeiras, then a district of Nossa Senhora do Socorro with a small port on the river, petitioned Queen Maria for the construction of a church in 1790.
-With the completion of the church, Laranjeiras had two churches: the Parish Church and the Church of Our Lady of the Conception, which belonged to the Comandaroba Plantation.
+The petition, held in the Public Archive of Laranjeiras, is one of the few early records of the church.
+It reads, "[T]he inhabitants of the village of Laranjeiras in the parish of Continguiba, Sergipe d'el Rei, in 1790, requested permission from Queen Dona Maria to build a chapel dedicated to the Sacred Heart of Jesus."
+With the completion of the church, Laranjeiras had two churches: the Parish Church and the Church of Our Lady of the Conception of Comandaroba, which belonged to the Comandaroba Plantation.
 The church was unable to accommodate the population of Laranjeiras, which grew rapidly in the 18th century, and the building was enlarged in 1905.

 Location

 The Parish Church of the Sacred Heart of Jesus is located on a high point above a bend in the Cotinguiba River.
 The church faces the river but, unusually, does not open to Praça da Matriz.
 The south façade of the church, which faces the public square, has numerous small portals and windows.